onzag/BaseServer/Readme.md

 	STATICFOLDER:'staticfiles', 		//where to seek for static files, inside the server folder

-	STATICFOLDER:['/home/stuff/static/css','/home/stuff/static/general'], //and considering the previous STATICURL array option, the .css will match
+	STATICFOLDER:['css','general'], 	//and considering the previous STATICURL array option, the .css will match
 						//the first path and the static the second path
+						//note that these folders must be inside the server folder

-	STATICLIFETIME:"1d",				//the lifetime of the cache
-	STATICLIFETIME:["1s","1d"],			//per url/location as well
+	STATICLIFETIME:"1d",			//the lifetime of the cache for everything STATICLIFETIME:["1s","1d"],		//per url/location as well
+						//1 second for css, 1 day for things in the /static folder

 	STATICHEADERS:{				//headers to set for the static files 'keep-alive':true
 	},
 	STATICHEADERS:[
 		{
-			'keep-alive':true		//headers to set only for the first url match },
+			'keep-alive':true	//headers to set only for the first url match, eg. css },
-		{}					//for the second
+		{}				//for the second, eg. general
 	]
 }
 ```